Ezysticks/Portfolio/README.md

 ## Projects

-This is a list of the projects I worked on or currently working on.
+This is a list of some machine learning projects I worked on or currently working on.
 It is updated regularly.
 Click on the projects to see full analysis and code.

 ---